makerdao/governance-manual/governance/gsm-exceptions.md

 ### Executive Drop Functionality
 > Contract: `MCD_PAUSE`

-The `MCD_PAUSE` contract manages the timelock functionality of the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md), however it also contains an in-built exception to its own rule.
+The `MCD_PAUSE` contract manages the timelock functionality of the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md), however, it also contains an in-built exception to its own rule.

 The executive drop functionality allows a successful governance proposal to cancel a previous governance proposal that has not yet passed the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md) period and been executed.
 Like any other, the new executive proposal must be the `hat` proposal, meaning more MKR is voting for it than is voting for any other executive proposal.

-This functionality allows Maker governors to prevent a malicious attack on the protocol if they are able to exceed the attackers MKR weight before the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md) expires.
+This functionality allows Maker governors to prevent a malicious attack on the protocol if they are able to exceed the attacker's MKR weight before the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md) expires.

 The risk opened up by this exceptional functionality is that a malicious attacker may be able to delay or permanently block a legitimate governance proposal that negatively affects them.